 DON’T be impatient when taking photos.
 Wait for people to move and traffic to clear.
 It’s worth it.

-(PLEASE) DON’T eat at McDonald’s (or Subway, or Starbucks, or–you get my drift) when there is so much amazing and real food in Rome.
+(PLEASE) DON’T eat at McDonald’s (or Subway, or Starbucks, or–you get my drift) when there is so many phenomenal options for really good food in Rome.

 DO rent a car and explore more of Italy on your trip to Rome.

-However, DO NOT drive in Rome; I can attest to how nerve-wracking it is!
+However, DO NOT drive in Rome; I can attest to how nerve-racking it is!
 Besides other reasons, there is now a central zone where you will be ticketed without a proper pass.

 NEXT POST ~ Driving in Lazio: Frascati, Sora and Gaeta